montel-mcebisi/FUTURE_ML_01/README.md

 Observed: The actual raw price data including all market noise and volatility.

 Trend: The long-term progression of the price.
 This confirms that while the general movement was downward, it was not a linear "straight line" drop, but a staggered decline.
+A company that relies on oil as a raw material can plan for lower procurement costs in their long-term annual budget

 Seasonal: This revealed recurring cycles within the data.
 In the seasonal plot in our data, we can see monthly fluctuations that a standard linear model would typically miss.

 Residual (Resid): The "leftover" noise after removing trend and seasonality.
 Large clusters in the residual plot indicate specific external events (like geopolitical shocks) that cannot be predicted by time alone.
+The analysis shows that external shocks frequently knock prices off the trend line.
+Businesses should maintain a "contingency fund" to handle the $13.98 (RMSE) potential price swings that the linear trend cannot predict.

 Seasonal Insights
 The Seasonal Subseries Plot provides a deeper dive into monthly performance: